python/pythondotorg/templates/sponsors/admin/contracts/sponsorship-agreement.md

     The PSF’s acknowledgment may include the following:

-    - [**Display of Logo**]{.underline} The PSF will display Sponsor’s logo and other agreed-upon identifying information on www.python.org, and on any marketing and promotional media made by the PSF in connection with the Programs, solely for the purpose of acknowledging Sponsor as a sponsor of the Programs in a manner (placement, form, content, etc.) reasonably determined by the PSF in its sole discretion.
+    (a) [**Display of Logo**]{.underline} The PSF will display Sponsor’s logo and other agreed-upon identifying information on www.python.org, and on any marketing and promotional media made by the PSF in connection with the Programs, solely for the purpose of acknowledging Sponsor as a sponsor of the Programs in a manner (placement, form, content, etc.) reasonably determined by the PSF in its sole discretion.
 Sponsor agrees to provide all the necessary content and materials for use in connection with such display.

-    - Additional acknowledgment as provided in Sponsor Benefits.
+    (a) Additional acknowledgment as provided in Sponsor Benefits.

 1. [**Sponsorship Payment**]{.underline} The amount of Sponsorship Payment shall be {{sponsorship.verbose_sponsorship_fee|title}} USD ($ {{sponsorship.sponsorship_fee}}).
 The Sponsorship Payment is due within thirty (30) days of the Effective Date.
 To the extent that any portion of a payment under this section would not (if made as a Separate payment) be deemed a qualified sponsorship payment under IRC § 513(i), such portion shall be deemed and treated as separate from the qualified sponsorship payment.